sosnovski/synch/README.md

 // use locker object
 ```

-### Try lock
+### Try to acquire a lock and
-This method tries to take the lock and if it is already taken by someone, it immediately returns an error.
+This method tries to take the lock, and if it is already taken by someone, it immediately returns an error.
 ```go
 lock, err := locker.TryLock(ctx, "my_lock_id")
 if err != nil {